JianyangZhang/Hot-Search-Terms/README.md

 The following words can be predicted along with the user's typing.
 The predictions are based on the probabilities in natural language that specific words usually appear after a given word or phrase.

-The autocompletion program firstly generates an n-gram library from training data, then builds a language model based on the n-gram library and stores the model to MySQL database.
+The auto-completion program firstly generates an n-gram library from training data, then builds a language model based on the n-gram library and stores the model to MySQL database.
 This language model can be used to predict the words after a given word or phrase.
 Details are shown in the following sections.

 **<h3><ins>Spell checking:</ins></h3>**
 <img src="https://user-images.githubusercontent.com/22739177/30788960-c4e79834-a156-11e7-8e2f-2ef417ab4490.png" height="180" width="550">